Skip to Content

 It does make it easy to organize your minerals, but its real value to me is something not immediately obvious.

-This is a great shame though because finds should be admired and really enjoyed just as much as their search was.
-Therefore, this clear organizer box (Amazon link) is great as an easy way to display the fantastic finds you’ve achieved.
+This is a great shame, though, because finds should be admired and really enjoyed just as much as their search was.
+Therefore, this clear organizer box (Amazon link) is a great and easy way to display the fantastic finds you’ve achieved.

 TIP: Have you ever thought about starting a rock collection?
 I bet you already found a lot of beautiful rocks!
 Check out this article about starting a rock collection and start your own one today!